Best Health Insurance for Businesses with Less Than 10 Employees

 Easy administration?
 Absolutely.

 The best part is, getting your ICHRA plan up and running is effortless with modern benefits platforms like SimplyHRA.
-Just set your plan allowances, onboard employees, and let us do the rest — including compliance and tax-related paperwork.
+Set your plan allowances and onboard employees, and we’ll help administer key steps like eligibility setup, claims substantiation workflows, and required notices—while you remain the plan sponsor responsible for overall compliance.

 Related blogs